- Formula: RbF

 - Boiling point: 1410°C

 - Density: 3200 kg m-3

 The following are some synonyms of rubidium fluoride:

-The rubidium in rubidium fluoride formally is in the oxidation state 1.
+The oxidation number of rubidium in rubidium fluoride is 1.

 One way to make rubidium fluoride is to react the hydroxide with hydrofluoric acid.
 The resulting salt can then be purified by recrystallization.